 On a quest to find the father he never met; a young man finds himself instead barricaded in a liquor store with a handful of strangers as his hostages on Christmas Eve.
 His hostages include Larry, who is very fond of alcohol, a Deputy, and a young mother and her child.

-The situation spirals as the cops on the outside are not really cut out for handling this situation and local journalists covering the crime cause the unfolding comedy of errors to mount as they try to help Eric locate his dad – who is actually in the liquor store.
+The situation spirals as the cops on the outside are not really cut out for handling this situation, and local journalists covering the events cause the unfolding comedy of errors to mount as they try to help Eric locate his dad – who is actually in the liquor store.

 This is not a conventional Christmas movie, but it will make you laugh.

 Starring: Mia Kirshner, Ben Savage, and Marilu Henner

 Restaurant owner Christina (Kirshner) receives the results of a DNA test at the busiest time of the year.
 The results uncover that she is actually Jewish.

 As the world around her celebrates, she uncovers the unexpected gifts of a new family and a romance.

 Starring: Emma Roberts, Kristin Chenoweth, Luke Bracey, Andrew Bachelor, Jessica Capshaw, Manish Dayal, Alex Moffat, Jake Manley, Cynthy Wu, and Francis Fischer

 A chance meeting of two strangers, Sloane (Roberts) and Jackson (Bracey), who hate the holidays because they are always the only ones to show up for holiday celebrations without dates or significant others.
 They feel awkward as the only singles.